brennansaul/Docker_WSP/admin-site/client-server/public/src/assets/docker-labs/lab2.md

 <hr>

 ### Configuring a Swarm
-We already have a docker swarm configure so you should not execute the following commands, However, the configuration process is provided to show you how simple the process is!
+We already have a docker swarm configured so you should not execute the following commands.
+However, the configuration process is provided to show you how quick and simple it is!

 ##### *Note: Each node must be on the same subnet and must have the docker engine installed*